honoreaa/Market_Regimes/regime/README.md

 - **Final takeaway:**
   Incorporating regime detection through probabilistic models like HMMs can make trading strategies more adaptive, robust, and ultimately more profitable.

 ---

-# Thank you for exploring this project!
-Feel free to reach out with questions or suggestions.

----